MicrosoftDocs/azure-dev-docs/articles/ansible/vm-configure-windows.md

 Replace `<publicIPaddress>` with your virtual machine's address.

-**Key points**:
+**Key points:**

-* Ansible's configuration determines how Ansible connects and authenticates to remote hosts.
+- Ansible's configuration determines how Ansible connects and authenticates to remote hosts.
 The variables you need to define to connect to a Windows host depend on your WinRM connection type and the authentication option you've chosen.
 For more information, see [Connecting to a Windows Host](https://www.ansible.com/blog/connecting-to-a-windows-host) and [Windows Authentication Options](https://docs.ansible.com/ansible/latest/user_guide/windows_winrm.html#authentication-options).
-* Adding a comma after the public IP address bypasses Ansible's inventory parser which allows you to run playbooks without an inventory file.
+- Adding a comma after the public IP address bypasses Ansible's inventory parser.
+This technique allows you to run playbooks without an inventory file.

 ## Clean up resources